vplesko/OrbLang/docs/pages/advanced_concepts_macro_drop_unsafety.md

 };
 ```

 `[]` cannot be used on owning non-ref values.
 Because of this, `res` would have to be ref, otherwise the compiler would raise an error.
-Because of that, it does not need to and will not be dropped in the returned code snippet.
+Because of that, it will not be dropped in the returned code snippet.
 We may rest assured that this macro is drop safe.